Ebiroll/qemu_esp32/README.md

 ```
 ## Update Oct 2018

-The latest version of esp-idf has an assert in
+The latest version of esp-idf has some asserts regarding the RTC.
-To run in qemu withe latest esp-idf remove these assert
+To run in qemu withe latest esp-idf you can remove these asserts.
 components/soc/esp32/rtc_clk_init.c

     120: bool res = rtc_clk_cpu_freq_mhz_to_config(cfg.cpu_freq_mhz, &new_config);